Dombarth/tilers-sydney/guides/waterproofing-before-tiling-ryde.md

 ## Who is responsible for what (clear roles)

-### The licensed waterproofer
+### Licensed waterproofing
-In NSW, wet area waterproofing is completed by a licensed waterproofer.
+In NSW, wet area waterproofing must be completed by a licensed waterproofer.
+Harbour Tiling holds a builders licence and is licensed to perform waterproofing, so we handle both in-house.
 Requirements and standards commonly reference the NCC and Australian Standards such as **AS 3740 (Waterproofing of domestic wet areas)**.

 They typically: